 Holding the line on contamination is crucial to improving and increasing recycling.
 Here’s how to reduce contamination and maintain the value of your recycling.

 To make sure only clean recyclables are placed in the recycling stream, everyone involved must understand what can be recycled and how to recycle right.

-As waste disposal costs increase, a focus on waste reduction and recycling education will be increasingly important to your bottom line.
+As waste disposal costs increase, a focus on waste reduction and recycling education, and Zero Waste strategies will be increasingly important to your bottom line.

 Ensure all employees, tenants, janitorial teams, and any other stakeholders understand their responsibility.

 Make sure they know how your waste program works.
 This includes instructions on:

 - How to avoid contamination (emptying and rinsing out food containers, and making sure everything is kept dry).